-At March 30, 2013, the Company has state net operating losses in different jurisdictions at varying amounts up to \$14,652, which expire at various dates through 2026.
+At March 29, 2014, the Company has state net operating losses in different jurisdictions at varying amounts up to \$10,194, which expire at various dates through 2028.

 The Company files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to state or foreign income tax examinations by tax authorities for years ending before March 31, 2005.
-The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before March 31, 2010.
-A U.S. federal tax examination by the Internal Revenue Service for years ending before March 31, 2010.
-A U.S. federal tax examination by the Internal Revenue Service for the years ended March 31, 2007 and March 31, 2008 was substantially completed during fiscal 2011.
-As a result, the Company recognized certain previously unrecognized tax benefits of \$576 in fiscal 2011 on the basis that the related tax positions have been effectively settled.
+With few exceptions, the Company is no longer subject to state or foreign income tax examinations by tax authorities for years ending before March 31, 2006.
+The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before March 31, 2012.
+A U.S. federal tax examination by the Internal Revenue Service for the year ended March 31, 2011 was completed during fiscal 2014 and the federal statute of limitations for the year ended March 31, 2010 expired during fiscal 2014.